ycrc/ycrc.github.io/docs/ai/miniconda-multigpu.md

 ## Environment setup - single node

-All environments must be created using the miniconda module on a compute node.
+All environments must be created using the Miniconda module on a compute node.
 Miniconda will fail if you are on the login node.

-For single node workflows, either [tensorflow](https://docs.ycrc.yale.edu/clusters-at-yale/guides/tensorflow/) or [pytorch](https://docs.ycrc.yale.edu/clusters-at-yale/guides/pytorch/) is recommended.
+For single node workflows, either [Tensorflow](https://docs.ycrc.yale.edu/clusters-at-yale/guides/tensorflow/) or [Pytorch](https://docs.ycrc.yale.edu/clusters-at-yale/guides/pytorch/) is recommended.

-Please confirm that tensorflow/pytorch is installed correctly by having it detect GPUs.
+Please confirm that Tensorflow/Pytorch is installed correctly by having it detect GPUs.
 If you have issues detecting a GPU, please [contact us](https://docs.ycrc.yale.edu/#get-help).

-## Environment setup - multi node

-All environments must be created using the miniconda module on a compute node.
-Miniconda will fail if you are on the login node.

-For multi node workflows, the YCRC recommends [pytorch](https://docs.ycrc.yale.edu/clusters-at-yale/guides/pytorch/).
-This is to take advantage of torchrun for job launching, however, tensorflow is also a possible method.

-Please confirm that tensorflow/pytorch is installed correctly by having it detect GPUs.
-If you have issues detecting a GPU, please [contact us](https://docs.ycrc.yale.edu/#get-help).

 ## Example: single-node multi-GPU training job (Slurm + torchrun)

 This example requests one node with 2 GPUs and launches one process per GPU using `torchrun`.

+!!!
+Note
-**Note**: You may not need all the variables declared within the torchrun portion of the below script, or need different variables.
+    You may not need all the variables declared within the torchrun portion of the below script, or need different variables.
 Modify as necessary.

 ```bash
 #!/bin/bash